 Instructions

-- Dry the bread (two ways): To air dry the bread, place the cubes on a tray and let them sit for 2-3 days (uncovered).
-If you don’t have time to air dry them, bake the cubed bread at 250F until most of the moisture is removed, about 15 minutes.
-Flip them halfway through to get an even bake.
+- Dry the bread (two ways): To air-dry, place the cubed bread on a tray and let it sit for 2-3 days (uncovered).
+If you don’t have time to air-dry them, bake the cubes until most of the moisture is removed, about 15-18 minutes at 250℉.
+Flip them halfway through to ensure an even bake.
+Then set aside the bread and increase the oven temperature to 350℉.

-- Cook the onion and the celery: In a large pan, melt the butter and then cook the diced onions and celery with a pinch of salt until soft (about 5-7 minutes).
+- Cook the onion and the celery: In a large pan, melt the butter, then add the diced onions and celery with a pinch of salt until soft (about 5-7 minutes).
 When finished, transfer them to a very large pot or mixing bowl.

-- Mix all the ingredients: In the same large bowl the sausage, cooked celery, and onions are in, add the dried cubed bread, chopped sage and rosemary, eggs, chicken stock, and salt and pepper.
-Mix the ingredients until completely combined.
+- Mix all the ingredients: Then add the dried cubed bread, chopped sage and rosemary, beaten eggs, chicken stock, and 1/2 teaspoon kosher salt and 1/4 teaspoon black pepper.
+Mix thoroughly until the ingredients are completely combined.

-- Bake: Transfer the stuffing to a lightly greased baking dish (I used a 9×13).
-Then bake uncovered at 350F for 75-90 minutes.
-Every oven is different, so check at 75 minutes, and if the center is still too wet, bake for another 15 minutes or until it's cooked (internal temperature should be 165F).
+- Bake: Transfer the stuffing to the greased baking dish.
+Then bake uncovered at 350℉ for 65-75 minutes.
+Every oven is different, so check at 75 minutes, and if the center is still too wet, bake for another 10-15 minutes or until it's cooked (internal temperature should be 165℉).
 The end result should be crispy on the outside with a moist filling on the inside.
 Serve warm and enjoy!

 Just finished making mine celery, onion, breadcrumbs, beef, broth, sausage of course I also put mushrooms in it.
 I love mushrooms.
 Have a blessed Thanksgiving.